ChristianAguilar614/ComputerVision/README.md

   distance of any object.
 To perform this task, a stictched up map displaying distances of every pixle will be generated that can then be scanned for particular patterns.

-# Development Branch
+# Master Branch
-  This branch is where the magic happens.
-Testing and implementation of new features occur here using an Xcode C++ environement.
+  This branch is where the final implementation occurs.
+Testing and implementation of new features occur in Development Branch using an Xcode C++ environement.
 After testing the code is merged into master and modified for the final Linux environment and hardware.

   Master is to be a "ready to run" C++ executable for our Linux environment